 Sure, you’ll have a few customers who go ballistic on you.

 But you’re tough.
 You can take it.

 You can feel good that you did the right thing rather than waiting until the last minute to deliver the news.

 How awesome would it be to have a detailed and documented process for your team to follow that delights your customers and streamlines your production?

-When you enroll in the Built to Grow program in the Built to Build Academy™, you’ll get a system to deliver a repeatable and scalable production system that creates ravings fans and delivers an exceptional customer experience.
+When you enroll in the Built to Grow program in the Built to Build Academy™, you’ll get a framework to deliver a repeatable and scalable production system that creates ravings fans and delivers an exceptional customer experience.

-Enroll in the Built to Grow program and you’ll get the Customer Experience System, along with Hiring, Estimating, and Scheduling systems as part of the Built to Build Framework.
+Enroll in the Built to Grow program and you’ll get the Customer Experience System, along with the Hiring, Estimating, and Scheduling systems as part of the Built to Build Framework.

 The Built to Build Academy™ creates confident construction business owners through on demand business training and coaching programs so you can make more money, stop worrying, and get your life back